KishorNaik/expressjs_tsoa_boilerplate/README.md

 | Cron Job   | [Dockerfile.cronJob.dev](https://github.com/KishorNaik/expressjs_tsoa_boilerplate/blob/main/Dockerfile.cronJob.dev)        | [Dockerfile.cronJob.prod](https://github.com/KishorNaik/expressjs_tsoa_boilerplate/blob/main/Dockerfile.cronJob.prod) |

 📝 Notes:
-- BullMQ and CronJob workers are script-based and do not expose any ports.
+- BullMQ, Apache Kafka, RabbitMq and CronJob workers are script-based and do not expose any ports.
 They run as background processes.
 - The API and each worker are intended to be deployed as separate services for scalability and isolation.
-- Dockerfiles for Kafka and RabbitMQ are not included, but you can refer to the BullMQ Dockerfile as a template for creating them.
+- Dockerfiles for Kafka worker and RabbitMQ worker are not included, but you can refer to the BullMQ worker Dockerfile as a template for creating them.

 #### 🚀 Build & Run Commands
 🔧 API Server